-4 NERT members interested in volunteering as neighborhood coordinator or co-coordinator should submit an email request to Erica.arteseros@sfgov.org so that an interview can be scheduled.
+&lt;sup>4 NERT members interested in volunteering as neighborhood coordinator or co-coordinator should submit an email request to sffdnert@sfgov.org so that an interview can be scheduled.

-5Use of NERT database/member information is for NERT activities only.
+&lt;sup>5Use of NERT database/member information is for NERT activities only.
 Team Coordinators and team Communication assistants may receive the database only after completing the Confidentiality Statement with the Program Coordinator.

-6 Refer to the Coordinators Toolkit and Coordinators Guidelines for guidance and assistance.
+&lt;sup>6 Refer to the Coordinators Resources for ideas.